surryaansh/suryansh-financial-document-analyzer/README.md

 ### 2️⃣ Implemented RAG with FAISS (Facebook AI Similarity Search)

+This assignment wasn't just to debug, it was to harden it too.

 The original system relied entirely on the LLM’s internal knowledge.

 Now the system uses the OpenAI APIs for cost-efficient, structured agent reasoning. (integrated via my existing OpenAI setup)